Using Bad Debt Deductions to Reduce Business Taxes

 Remember, you will need to run your business on the accrual accounting method to be eligible to take deductions for bad debt losses.

 Here are the steps to writing off bad debts at the end of a year.
-You must wait to the end of the year, in case someone pays.
+You must wait until the end of the year, in case someone pays.

 Service Businesses and Bad Debts